glatiuden/Kafka-Demo/README.md

 ![Before](images/SS-Before.png)

-As we can see here, node 1 is the master (or leader) for partition 0, node 2 for partition 1 and node 3 for partition 2.
+On my machine, node 1 is the master (or leader) for partition 0, node 2 for partition 1 and node 3 for partition 2.
+* The master/leader node can vary from machine to machine.

 To demonstrate the "failure" event, we will be killing one of the Kafka's node.
 You may kill any nodes of your choice.
 For this demonstration, we will be killing node 2, named `cs3219-otot-task-d_kafka-2_1`.